spine-tools/Spine-Toolbox/docs/source/settings.rst

 - **Jupyter Console** Choosing this option runs Julia Tools in a custom Jupyter QtConsole embedded into Spine Toolbox.

-- **Select kernel drop-down menu** Select the kernel you want to launch in Jupyter Console
+- **Select Julia kernel... drop-dowm menu** Select the kernel you want to launch in Jupyter Console.

 - **Make Julia Kernel** clicking this button makes a new kernel based on the selected *Julia executable*, and *Julia project*.
-The progress of the operation is shown in another window.
-If the selected *Julia project* is missing the **IJulia** package it is installed first.
+The progress of the operation is shown in another dialog.
+Installing a Julia kernel requires the **IJulia** package which will be installed to the selected *Julia project*.
 After **IJulia** has been installed, the kernel is installed.
 This process can take a couple of minutes to finish.

-- **Install Julia** Installs latest Julia on your system using the **jill** package.
+- **Install Julia** Installs the latest Julia on your system using the **jill** package.

-- **Add/Update SpineOpt** Installs the latest compatible SpineOpt to the selected Julia project.
-If the selected Julia project already has SpineOpt, it is upgraded if there's a new version available.
+- **Add/Update SpineOpt** Installs the latest compatible **SpineOpt** to the selected Julia project.
+If the selected *Julia project* already has SpineOpt, it is upgraded if there's a new version available.

-.. note:: These settings are *global* application settings.
+.. note:: These Julia settings are *global* application settings.
 All Julia Tools are executed with the settings selected here.

 Settings in the **Python** group:

-Choose the settings on how Python Tools are executed in Spine Toolbox projects.
+Choose the settings on how Python Tools are executed.

+- **Basic Console** When selected, Python Tools will be executed in a custom interactive Python REPL.

+- **Python executable** Set the path to a Python Executable used in launching the Basic Console.
+The default option (if the line edit is blank) is the Python executable that was used in launching Spine Toolbox.

+- **Jupyter Console** Choosing this option runs Python Tools in a custom Jupyter QtConsole embedded into Spine Toolbox.

+- **Select Python kernel... drop-dowm menu** Select the kernel you want to launch in Jupyter Console.

+- **Make Python Kernel** clicking this button makes a new kernel based on the selected *Python executable*.
+The progress of the operation is shown in another dialog.
+Installing a Python kernel (actually IPython kernel) requires the **ipykernel** package which will be installed to the selected *Python executables*.
+After **ipykernel** has been installed, the kernel is installed.
+This process can take a couple of minutes to finish.

+.. note:: These Python settings are just the default settings *for new Python Tool Specs*.
+You can select a specific Python kernel for each Python Tool Spec separately using the **Tool Specification Editor**.

+Settings in the **Conda** group:

+- **Miniconda executable** If you want to run Python Tools in an activated Conda environment, you can set the path to your local Conda here.

 See :ref:`Setting up External Tools` for more information and examples.